 STEM Afterschool Innovation Grants

-BP, the Juneau Economic Development Council, and the Alaska Afterschool Network are excited to announce our 2017-2018 STEM Afterschool Innovation Grant.
+BP, the Juneau Economic Development Council, and the Alaska Afterschool Network are excited to provide STEM Afterschool Innovation Grants to programs around the state.
 We are increasing our investment in Alaska’s afterschool programs to help meet the growing need for a talented STEM workforce.
 STEM Afterschool Innovation Grants are designed to support K-12 afterschool programs in their efforts to develop, improve, or expand innovative instructional programs in science, technology, engineering, and mathematics (STEM) during out-of-school time.

 The purpose of the grant program is to implement or expand high-quality STEM afterschool programs outside of regular school hours.
 One way of determining quality is the use of an assessment tool, such as the Dimensions of Success (DoS) tool.
 We will be looking for elements that incorporate the four broad domains described in the DoS tool in proposals.

 Afterschool programs are defined as programs that take place when school is not in session and provide educational enrichment activities for students in grades K-12.
 Afterschool programs provide students with academic enrichment opportunities, as well as additional activities designed to complement school districts’ academic programs.
 Afterschool programs improve school attendance, academic achievement, in-school behavior, and reduce youth risk behaviors of participating students.